 IT ALL STARTS ON THE INSIDE

-ARC staff and members regularly travel to prisons and detention facilities across California to provide rehabilitative programming, host policy workshops, and bring hope to incarcerated men and women.
+ARC staff and formerly incarcerated members regularly travel to prisons and detention facilities across California State to provide rehabilitative programming, host policy workshops, and bring hope to incarcerated men and women.

 Youth Offender Parole Workshops

-ARC members conduct weekly mentoring workshops in the compound at Barry J. Nidorf Juvenile Hall, which houses youth in los angeles county who are being tried as adults.
+ARC staff and members conduct weekly mentoring workshops in the compound at Barry J. Nidorf Juvenile Hall, which houses youth in Los Angeles County who are being tried as adults.
 ARC’s peer mentorship program is designed to help shift the mindset of incarcerated youth to support better decision-making by helping youth build positive relationships with encouraging peer role models.

-Through a collaboration with Stanford University's justice advocacy project, under the leadership of board member Mike Romano, ARC members help ease the transition for returning citizens by providing a ride home from prison, meeting them at the gate the moment they walk free.
+Through a collaboration with Stanford University's Justice Advocacy Project, under the leadership of ARC Board Member Mike Romano, ARC members help ease the transition for returning citizens by providing a ride home from prison, meeting them at the gate the moment they walk free.
 During the ride home, members prepare these individuals for their first few days after release, and provide tools and resources to help participants transition back into the community.

-ARC licensed therapists and therapy interns provide one-on-one counseling sessions, as well as group programming for members.
-ARC Life Coaches connect members to a range of services and resources, including legal support, identification, public benefits, and transportation needs.
+Licensed therapists and MSW student interns provide one-on-one counseling sessions, as well as group programming for members.
+Life Coaches connect members to a range of services and resources, including legal support, identification, public benefits, and transportation needs.

 ARC's mentorship program is designed to help members develop a strong sense of self and a purpose in the community.
-New members are paired with peer mentors at intake, and, ultimately, become mentors themselves.
-ARC also provides mentorship opportunities for members with volunteers, known as Allies, in their professional fields of interest.
+New members are paired with peer mentors at intake and, ultimately, become mentors themselves.
+ARC also provides mentorship opportunities for members with volunteer Allies.

 ARC HOUSING AND EDUCATION INITIATIVE

-Located in the foothills of Sylmar, California, the Bromont Housing program fosters a strong relationship with LA Mission College and their focus on the four year college transfer as well as culinary and media arts.
+Located in the foothills of Sylmar, California, the Bromont Housing program fosters a strong relationship with Los Angeles Mission College and their focus on the four year college transfer, as well as culinary and media arts.
 Our presence in community outreach and employment opportunities further impacts the success of our residents and the surrounding community.

-Located in close proximity to LA Trade Tech College, the Magnolia program supports its residents in pursuing higher education goals along with a host of alternative career pursuits.
+Located in close proximity to Los Angeles Trade Technical College, the Magnolia Housing Program supports residents in pursuing higher education goals, along with a host of alternative career pursuits.
 The community established within and around the Magnolia program proves to be a solid launching point for a stable, sustainable transition for its residents.